Search and comment on current planning applications using the planning application database.

 Details of planning applications dating from 1990 (older in some cases) can be accessed above.
 Supporting documents are available online for planning applications decided after May 2000.

-You can read more information about changes of use here.
+Read more information about changes of use.

-Most of our physical records are stored offsite so we are unable to provide a 'walk in' service.
+Most of our physical records are stored offsite so we are unable to provide a walk-in service.
 To view historical applications, email firstname.lastname@example.org saying which applications or property you require and providing as much information as possible.

-Please contact email@example.com to view structural plans or for copies of building regulations consents or completion certificates.
+Contact email@example.com to view structural plans or for copies of building regulations consents or completion certificates.

 Planning Aid England (PAE) provides free, independent and professional advice on town and country planning issues to community groups and individuals.
 They believe everyone should have the opportunity to get involved planning their local area, and provide people with the knowledge and tools to do this.